plantoncloud/gitr/README.md

     defaultBranch: main
 ```

-If you are working with different SCM enterprise deployments, you can add all of them to `~/.gitr.yaml` file
+multiple on-prem deployments can be added to `~/.gitr.yaml` file

 ```yaml
 scmSystems: